arbitoor/arbitoor-core/README.md

+# Game plan

+1. Single DEX swaps for REF and Jumbo
+    - Study REF's router
+    - Study the provider object returned by the wallet adapter.
+    - Study Jupiter's SDK.
+Follow its naming conventions.
+    - Write SDK
+        1. Constructor
+        2. Low level functions to return single exchange TX objects.
+Check whether wallet adapter allows sending multiple instructions together.
+        3. Find best route- initially client side (see REF implementation).

+2. Split routes (v2): The wallet can sign multiple TXs directed to different contracts using https://github.com/ref-finance/ref-ui/blob/19d5bee1c40e0b98686965e19a590a7f3ea27ac0/src/utils/sender-wallet.ts#L163.
+Eg. for adding liquidity in REF, you first call `ft_transfer_call()` for each token, then call the `add_liquidity` function on REF.

+3. Multi leg swaps and Orderbook based swaps- todo

 # DEX aggregator test setup

+1. Single DEX swap
+    - Best route tests are not immediate priority.
+We can setup local pools and compare results.
+    - No tests for returned TX structure.

+2. Multi leg swaps
     1. Deploy an instance of test-token for every token needed by pools.
     2. Deploy pools for every token pair
     3. Test cases:
         1. Ref- single and double swap
         3. Combination of Ref and Jumbo

         Stableswap has the same swap interface as regular pools, so we do not need separate tests.
 Mainnet stableswap pool ID is 1910.

     4. Have separate unit tests to find best route

 # Execution plan
 1. Call `ft_transfer_call` on the input token with `v1.comet.near` as the destination.